SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

 All arguments to the above operators must be finite-field terms.
 For binary and n-ary operators, all argument terms must have the same finite-field type.

+These finite-field operators and atoms are available since Yices 2.8.0.

 **Error report**